maliahavlicek/go-hrvatska/README.md

 - **Choose Accommodation** HTML is build by looping through ROOMS json object.
 Customization of Bootstap button and popover.
 - **Itinerary** Uses google maps and google places API to highlight a 7 day trip based on User's Adventure choice.
 HTML is built by looping through TRIPS json.
 Email.js is also provided to allow user to email the proposed agenda to themselves or others.
+- **Styled Email** Used jQuery to steal the itinerary-details element and performed replacements to inject inline styling so the email looks extremely similar to the itinerary the user has seen on the website.
 ### Features Left to Implement
 - use google places API to suggest matches on lodging choice via [nearby](https://developers.google.com/maps/documentation/javascript/places?utm_source=google&utm_medium=cpc&utm_campaign=FY18-Q2-global-demandgen-paidsearchonnetworkhouseads-cs-maps_contactsal_saf&utm_content=text-ad-none-none-DEV_c-CRE_315916118099-ADGP_Hybrid+%7C+AW+SEM+%7C+SKWS+~+Nearby+Search-KWID_43700039136946351-kwd-582432942915-userloc_9028759&utm_term=KW_%2Bnearby%20%2Bsearch-ST_%2Bnearby+%2Bsearch&gclid=EAIaIQobChMI8IKMxKaW5gIVj8DACh1GrQ6WEAAYASAAEgLKjvD_BwE#place_search_requests)
 - migrate constants into database to reduce duplicate destinations